 Participants and Procedures

 Participants will be 150 CSA adult survivors (over the age of 18, 50% of them men).
 To obtain a representative sample in regard to the severity of the abuse and our outcome measures, 75 participants will be recruited from the community through social media and online support forums for sexual abuse survivors, and 75 participants will be recruited through clinical settings, such as day hospitalization programs, welfare services, or treatments centers (e.g., Lotem).
-An overlap between the two groups will be identified by querying the participants whether they are currently being treated in the clinical settings or treatment centers.
+An overlap between the two groups will be identified by asking the participants whether they are currently being treated in the clinical settings or treatment centers.
 After signing the online informed consent, participants will have the option of answering questions online and sending us the hair cortisol in the mail or having a home visit by our research assistant to administer the questionnaire and collect the hair sample.
 The questionnaire will ask participants about their demographic details and to refer to their CSA experience(s) regarding abuse characteristics, the predicting variables (desire for revenge, fantasies of revenge, and forgiveness), and the moderating variables (rumination over transgression, anger rumination, and dissociation).
 Furthermore, they will answer validated questionnaires regarding the mechanistic variable (SOC) and the outcome variables (well-being, psychopathology, and perceived physical health).
 Participants who choose to mail in their hair samples will be asked to provide their addresses in a separate secured Google form.
 The research assistant will mail them a stamped envelope and instructions for the provision of one centimeter of hair for the cortisol analysis.
 Furthermore, participants will be asked if they are willing to participate in a semi-structured interview regarding the experience of revenge and forgiveness in relation to the CSA and to coping with the experience.

 The sample size was determined based on the lower-bound sample size for SEM models as a function of the ratio (r) between the number of indicator variables and the number of latent variables (Westland, 2010, pp. 477).
-The formula used for this calculation is as follows: n ≥ 50r2 - 450r +1100, in which r is the ratio of indicator variables to latent variables; the online calculator took an effect size of 0.3 and 0.95 statistical power into account.
+The formula used for this calculation is as follows: n ≥ 50r2 – 450r +1100, in which r is the ratio of indicator variables to latent variables; the online calculator took an effect size of 0.3 and 0.95 statistical power into account.
 In the proposed study, the number of indicator variables is 21 (including age, ethnicity, gender, and time since the abuse), and the number of the latent variables (revenge, forgiveness, SOC, and psychopathology) is 5.25.
 Thus, r = 5.25, and the calculated sample size is 116.
 Because we know that not all participants may agree to provide hair for the cortisol analysis, we will recruit a minimum of 150 participants to provide the recommended sample size for a model structure of 116.
 Participants will be compensated for their time with a gift card worth 150 NIS; interviewees will be provided an additional 100 NIS.